 Lomo saltado is, in reality, a deeply thoughtful dish made with a set of ingredients and techniques that reflect the mix of cultures that contributed to its existence.
 It's an example of chifa cooking, a term that describes the Chinese-Peruvian hybrid cuisine created by Chinese immigrants who moved to South America more than a century ago, as well as the restaurants where that food is served.

-This particular dish combines indigenous American ingredients like potatoes, tomatoes, and peppers with Chinese ingredients and techniques like soy sauce and stir-frying.
+This particular dish combines indigenous American ingredients, like potatoes, tomatoes, and peppers, with Chinese ingredients and techniques, like soy sauce and stir-frying.
 Some versions call for tossing the French fries directly into the wok to coat them in the sauce, while others put the fries on the side to maintain their crispy texture.
-As you can see in the photos, I've kept them to the side, but there's no right or wrong way to do it.
+As you can see in the photos, I've kept them on the side, but there's no right or wrong way to do it.

 The secret to great lomo saltado is twofold.
 First, select an appropriate cut of beef.
 Second, stir-fry it properly, which can be tricky to do on a home range.
 Well, maybe it's threefold: Third, fry your French fries so that they're the best they can possibly be, but I'll link to our article on how to make delicious, crispy McDonald's-style French fries instead of writing about it here.

 Lomo is the Spanish word for "loin," but since a cow has multiple cuts that are referred to as a "loin," it's not all that revealing of a term.
 Are we talking about the short loin, the tenderloin, or the sirloin (which itself can be split into the top and bottom sirloins)?
 The truth is, we need to consider all of the above—and more.